NeuronRobotics/mribot-issues/README.md

-If you loose power and need to re-program card. attatch JTAG cable to card and do this.
+If you loose power and need to re-program card. attatch JTAG cable to card and do this. if you have problems then reboot and email me.

 CD to `~/git/thoughtstabber/FPGASources`
 run `./progcard.sh`